EduardoZepeda/coffee-bytes-hugo/content/posts/migraciones-en-go-con-migrate/index.en.md

 migrate -source="s3://<bucket>/<path>" -database=$DATABASE up
 ```

-With this you already know the basics about migrations and you probably also value a lot more tools that take care of this automatically, such as Django, Ruby on Rails, South, etc.
+With this you already know the basics about migrations and you probably also value a lot more tools and [ORMs that take care of this automatically, such as Django](/en/why-should-you-use-django-framework/), Ruby on Rails, South, etc.